Magyartanulas/magyartanulas.github.io/extrastuff.md

 ### This/That

 In English, we use the pronoun/definite article **this** when we are talking about something near to us, in either space or time, and **that** when it is further away.
-Hungarian uses **ez** and **az** similarly.
-However, the one used in each specific situation can vary slightly from English; familiarity will come with practice.
+Hungarian uses `ez` and `az` similarly.
+Take note that the one used in each specific situation can vary slightly from English; familiarity will come with practice.

 ez - this
 az - that

 Just like English, these can be used in different ways.
 Firstly, its use as a definite article:

-ez a kutyá - (this dog)
+* ez a kutyá - (this dog)
-ez az alma - (this apple)
+* ez az alma - (this apple)
-az a fá - (that tree)
+* az a fá - (that tree)
-az az óra - (that clock)
+* az az óra - (that clock)

 There are two things to be noted from these examples:
 1.